Junweiw/LendingClub/Project Overview.md

 The process are showcased in multiple notebooks, and they include:

-1. Data Exploration and Transformation
+1. [Data Exploration and Transformation]: https://nbviewer.jupyter.org/github/Junweiw/LendingClub/blob/master/2.%20Missing_Value_Analysis_and_Solutions.ipynb
 2. Missing Value Analysis and Solutions
 3. Feature Engineering and Feature Selections
 4. Model Building and Predictions